 Addresses the theoretical basis of computer science.
 Introduces a hierarchy of computational models and the types of problems they can and cannot solve, as well as a set of problem complexity classes and their relationships.
-Prerequisite: Mathematics 280.
+Prerequisite: MATH 280.
 Offered every other spring semester.
-Also offered as Mathematics 380.
+Also offered as MATH 380.

 389. Independent Project.
-Permission required.

 489. SYE: Senior Project.
-Permission required.

 498. SYE: Senior Honors Project.
-Permission required.